-- Language: english (B2 level -or equivalent- required).
-Three elective courses may be partly taught in spanish.
+- Language: English / Spanish (B2 level -or equivalent- required).
+Three elective courses may be partly taught in Spanish.

 - Duration: 1 academic year (September-June).

 - Credits: 60 ECTS (European Credit Transfer System -more info about the ECTS here).

 - Type: official Master (see BOE's R.D.
 1393/2007), full-time, in-class (no distance learning available).

 - Places: up to 50.

 - Price: 2711€ approx. (academic year 2018-2019).
 5.000€ (approx.) for non-EU students.

 - Year established: 2009-10.